AlexThunder2000/solid_test/README.md

 * Pixel-by-Pixel Comparison: The app compares the images pixel by pixel to find any differences.
 * Visual Difference: Differences between the images are highlighted and displayed on the screen.
 * No External Libraries for Comparison: The comparison logic is implemented natively, without using any third-party libraries specifically for the comparison process.
+* Online Demo Available: Try out the app without installing it using the online demo. https://solid-image-comparison-t-f8e43.web.app

 ## Getting Started
 To get started with the Image Comparison App, follow these steps: